It is essential to track the right metrics in order to make meaningful tweaks to your Kanban workflow and setup.

 Total Work in Progress

 The total work in progress is the total number of items in all columns of the Kanban board outside the initial state and the completed columns.
 Ideally, the total work in progress remains constant.
 An increase in total WIP indicates that tasks are not being completed and more workload is being added.
 A decreasing WIP suggests a drop in performance of the team or that stories have not been broken down equally.

 Changing total WIP is a clear indicator of underlying problems in the process.
 The easiest way to monitor total WIP is through a cumulative flow diagram.

 Throughput is a measure of the number of items completed by the team in any time period.
 It is common for teams to measure throughput on a weekly or bi-weekly basis.

 A steady, well designed process will have a steady throughput without much change.

 Throughput can be measured on the cumulative flow diagram.

 Lead Time and Cycle Time

 Lead time is a measure of how long an issue takes to get resolved from when it has been created.
-For example, if an issue is added to the Kanban board on monday and is completed on friday, the lead time would be 5 days.
+For example, if a user story is added to the Kanban board on Monday and is completed on Friday, the lead time would be 5 days.